signalfx/integrations/gateway/README.md

 The SignalFx Gateway utilizes pprof to provide diagnostic information about the gateway.

-To enable pprof configure `LocalDebugServer` in the `gateway.conf` file with an address and port to serve information on.
+To enable pprof, configure `LocalDebugServer` in the `gateway.conf` file with an address and port to serve information on.
+For example:

     {
       "LocalDebugServer": "0.0.0.0:6009"